-MYLFs are subalpine/alpine predators of both aquatic and terrestrial invertebrates, as well as some vertebrates like the Pacific treefrog (Vredenburg V., pers. comm., 2007).
+MYLFs are subalpine/alpine predators of both aquatic and terrestrial invertebrates, as well as some vertebrates like the Pacific treefrog (Pope and Matthews 2002).
 In turn, they are a major source of food to larger alpine predators like the mountain garter snake.
 The loss of MYLFs is likely to have a measurable impact on the natural functioning of the lakes and streams within their historic range.
 Their loss could change the abundance of some other species with which they interact.
 This has been demonstrated for the mountain garter snake (Matthews et al. 2002).